JaneEnabling/docs/ABOUT.md

         --This is an extreme example, that I hope will be accomplished someday

 ### Janett - An "end node" bot-piece,
-- Controls only self pin-writes/self outputs utilizing the jane++ software
+- Controls only self pin-writes/self outputs utilizing the Jane++ software
-- Ss sent a JSON object, and writes it to the pins or other output.
+- Is sent a JSON object, and writes it to the pins or other output.
 - It performs no logic.
 It only receives JSON orders, and returns JSON snapshots of itself
 - The primary difference in a Janett configured device vs a Jane is that the Janett cannot pass information forward to another node, this is meant to be used on devices with weaker computing power, ie, the arduino.
 Great at writing to gpio, terrible at processing.